top of page

 Looking Ahead to 2026!

-In 2026, this programme of work will continue to grow, with upcoming training already arranged for the Financial Conduct Authority (FCA) general team, the FCA Illegal Money Lending Team, and Routes.
+In 2026, this programme of work will continue to grow, with upcoming training already arranged for the Financial Conduct Authority (FCA), Illegal Money Lending Team, and Routes.
 The focus will remain on equipping organisations with the knowledge needed to understand culturally‑embedded financial practices and to better support refugees and migrants navigating the UK’s financial landscape.

 Our Director Josh Aspden, Featured in Reuters news Article